rkluger68/cpycourse/docs/training/main-course/functions.md

    the callers variable (side effect from callee back to the caller)
- - alongside the function return value, this provides additional communication channels between caller and callee (since the changes made inside the function can be seen on the outside)
+ - alongside the function return value, this provides additional communication channels between caller and callee (since the changes made inside the function can be seen on/provided to the outside)

 **Python does not have such a distinction.** Every variable is a name for an object / constitutes a reference to an object.
 In that sense everything is passed around by reference, which is also the case for function calls.

-Instead, the Python function call semantics are solely influenced by the mutability or immutability of the caller's function call arguments:
+Instead, the Python function call behaviour with regard to modification of parameters are solely influenced by the mutability or immutability of the caller's function call arguments:

 1. Argument variables referring to an immutable object will not produce side effects on the caller side, since the function (the callee) can not change